NasimBahadur/Bangla-Sign-Language-Recognition/Models/README.md

-To use our model, we need to download this model and save it in the root folder of our project.
-After that, we need to open the “REAL TIME PREDICTION FOR THESIS” notebook & input the file name there(without extension).
+To use our model, you need to download this model and save it in the root folder of our project.
+After that, you need to open the “REAL TIME PREDICTION” notebook & input the file name there (without extension).